About The Independent Cover Assessment

 Which communities were the focus of the Independent Cover Assessment’s community engagement efforts?

 There were three primary target community engagement groups for the Independent Cover Assessment team’s work.

 - The historic Albina community (past and present) and the immediate neighborhoods around the project area of potential impact (present).

 - The local businesses and other non-profit and government stakeholders who are located and/or have operations in the project area or the surrounding neighborhoods.

 - The larger area of the City and region where community members have connections to the historic Albina community and/or who visit and travel through the Albina/Rose Quarter neighborhood.

-In addition to Online Open Houses to solicit public input, the Independent Cover Assessment team is working with a group of historic Albina community members and stakeholders to hold a series of community work sessions.
-The community work sessions will help generate feedback that informs the goals and outcomes for the desired cover scenarios and will provide needed feedback on the implementation strategies needed to shape the Executive Steering Committee’s final recommendation to the Oregon Transportation Commission.
-The materials and collective feedback from these sessions will be included in Online Open House materials.
+In addition to Online Open Houses, the Independent Cover Assessment team solicited input from historic Albina community members and stakeholders through a series of community work sessions.
+The community work sessions helped generate feedback that informed the goals and outcomes for the desired cover scenarios and provided needed feedback on the implementation strategies needed to shape the Executive Steering Committee’s final recommendation to the Oregon Transportation Commission.
+The materials and collective feedback from these sessions are included in Work Session summary materials.

-What happens once the sessions are over?
-How does the Independent Cover Assessment team make a final recommendation?
+What happened once the work sessions were over?
+How did the Independent Cover Assessment team make a final recommendation?